EdFazli/vagrant-packer-ansible-samples/README.md

 5. Run command > *vagrant up* to start the VM
 6. To test connectivity can run ping command on the VM's private IP assigned
 7. Run command > *vagrant ssh* to remote into the VM
+8. Run command > *vagrant reload* to reboot or update the new configuration

 ### VISUAL STUDIO CODE + GIT
 Download the installer here: